Classof2020/classof2020.github.io/_class/poshan_pandey.md

 layout: profile
 ---

-poshan says ' I am born in nepal dont mess with me '.
-Also the CEO of The Poshan & Co.
+Poshan says ' I am born in nepal dont mess with me '.
+Also the,then CEO of The Poshan & Co.